 This approach takes each percent block (e.g. a block is 20% waste and 80% ore) and mathematically composites it into a single Selective Mining Unit (“SMU”) block with an overall weighted average grade.
-The SMU compositing process will incorporate some waste dilution into the block.
-Possibly that could convert some ore blocks to waste once a cutoff grade is applied.
-Some engineers may apply additional dilution beyond SMU compositing while others will consider the blocks fully diluted at the end of this step.
+The SMU compositing approach will dilute the ore in the block with the contained waste.
+Ultimately that might convert some highly diluted ore blocks to waste once a cutoff grade is applied.
+Some engineers may apply an additional dilution percentage beyond the SMU compositing, while others will consider the blocks fully diluted at this step.

 3. Diluting Envelope:

 This approach assumes that a waste envelope surrounds the ore zone.
-One estimates the volume of this waste envelope on different benches, assuming that it is mined with the ore.
-The width of the waste envelope may be correlated to the blast hole spacing being used to define the ore and waste mining contacts.
+One estimates the volume of this envelope on different benches, assuming that it is mined with the ore.
+The width of the waste envelope may be linked with the blast hole spacing used to define the ore and waste contacts for mining.
 The diluting grade within the waste envelope can be estimated or one may simply assume a more conservative zero-diluting grade.
-In this approach, the average dilution factor can be applied to the final production schedule to arrive at the diluted tonnages and grades.
-Alternatively, the individual diluted bench tonnes can be used for scheduling purposes.
+In this approach, the average dilution factor can be applied to the final production schedule to arrive at the diluted tonnages and grades sent to the process plant.

 4. Diluted Block Model:

 This dilution approach uses complex logic to look at individual blocks in the block model, determine how many waste contact sides each block has, and then mathematically applies dilution based on the number of contacts.
+A block with waste on three sides would be more heavily diluted than a block with waste only on one side.
 Usually this approach relies on a direct swap of ore with waste.
 If a block gains 100 m3 of waste, it must then lose 100 m3 of ore to maintain the volume balance.
-The production schedule derived from the “diluted” block model usually requires no subsequent dilution factor.
+The production schedule derived from a “diluted” block model usually requires no subsequent dilution factor.

 5. Using UG Stope Modelling